-Customize or Edit PDF Fonts on iOS
+Customize PDF fonts on iOS

 iOS comes with a relatively complete set of fonts, so it usually isn’t necessary to add a custom font path, except in special circumstances.
-We provide an example that shows how to do this using PSPDFKit.
+We provide an example that shows how to do this using Nutrient.
 You can download the CustomFontPath

 example project here.